Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineInputAxisController.md

 ### Local split screen multiplayer

-In a split screen multiplayer environment using `PlayerInputManager` and `PlayerInput` components you will need one `CinemachineBrain` and one `CinemachineCamera` per player `Camera` and increase the channel mask of both the `CinemachineCamera` and the `CinemachineBrain`.
+In a split screen multiplayer environment using `PlayerInputManager` and `PlayerInput` components you will need one `CinemachineBrain` and one `CinemachineCamera` per `Camera`.
+You will also need to assign a different channel mask for both the `CinemachineCamera` and the `CinemachineBrain` for every player.

 ```cs
 using Unity.Cinemachine;